See the video tutorial: Getting Started (5 minutes)

 To start GenePattern:

 Note: Your home page may look slightly different depending on your GenePattern server, browser, and operating system.
-For this picture, we are using a local GenePattern server, Firefox, and Windows XP.
+For this picture, we are using a Broad-hosted GenePattern server, Chrome and Windows 7.

 |Click the GenePattern icon to return to this home page at any time.|